-6 Testing & Final Assembly ☐ Turn the compressor (or alternate air source) on to charge the air supply up to its maximum pressure. ☐ Rotate one wheel by hand. ☐ The wheel should rotate freely and the opposite wheel should be turning in the opposite direction without any resistance or mechanical noise from within the differential. ☐ Turn the Air Locker switch to the 'ON' position.
-The illuminated symbol on the switch cover should light up. ☐ Rotate the same wheel again. ☐ Both wheels should rotate together. ☐ Turn the switch off again.
+6 Testing & Final Assembly ☐ Turn the compressor (or alternate air source) on to charge the air supply up to its maximum pressure. ☐ Rotate one wheel by hand. ☐ The wheel should rotate freely and the opposite wheel should be turning in the opposite direction without any resistance or mechanical noise from within the differential.
+Turn the Air Locker switch to the 'ON' position.
+The illuminated symbol on the switch cover should light up.
+Rotate the same wheel again.
+Both wheels should rotate together.
+Turn the switch off again.
 Rotate the same wheel.
 The wheels should again rotate in opposite directions.
-6.3 Filling the Differential 6.3 Filling the Differential NOTE: Consult the ARB Air Locker Operating & Service Manual for recommendations on differential lubricant specifications.
+6.3 Filling the Differential 3 NOTE: Consult the ARB Air Locker Operating & Service Manual for recommendations on differential lubricant specifications.
+Refill the differential until level with the filler hole.
+Rotate the differential center 2 full turns.
+Check the oil level and add oil if necessary. ☐ Apply thread sealant to filler plug before inserting.☐ Replace the filler plug. ☐ Clean the differential housing of any oil or grease that may collect dirt or other abrasive particles.